The Institute For Children With Cancer And Blood Disorders A Non

 How does The Institute For Children With Cancer And Blood Disorders A Non spend its money?

 The Institute For Children With Cancer And Blood Disorders A Non directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The Institute For Children With Cancer And Blood Disorders A Non tax-deductible?